hashicorp/nomad/website/source/docs/drivers/raw_exec.html.md

 Name: `raw_exec`

-The `raw_exec` driver is used to execute a command for a task without any resource isolation.
+The `raw_exec` driver is used to execute a command for a task without any isolation.
+Further, the task is started as the same user as the Nomad process.
 As such, it should be used with extreme care and is disabled by default.

 ## Task Configuration